Mistralys/markdown-viewer/README.md

     // a title that will be shown in the UI.
     $manager->addFile('Title of the file', '/path/to/documentation.md');

+    // The viewer needs to know the URL to the vendor/ folder, relative
+    // to the script.
+This is needed to load the clientside dependencies,
+    // like jQuery and Bootstrap.
     (new DocsViewer($manager, '/url/to/vendor'))
         ->setTitle('Documentation')
         ->display();